reactioncommerce/reaction-docs/developer/tutorial/plugin-intro-1.md

 ### Pros and Cons of creating a custom plugin

-When you start to work with Reaction Commerce (and with many other open-source eCommerce packages) you have two paths to go down.
+When you start to work with Reaction Commerce (and with many other open-source ecommerce packages) you have two paths to go down.
 The first is to simple fork the package and make the changes you want.
 The advantages of this are:

 1. Changes are often simpler to make and understand.
 If you want to change the look of a template, you just change it.
 1. You can make changes that the core package may not allow you to make